-The NextCure, Inc. 2019 Omnibus Incentive Plan (the "2019 Plan") became effective on May 8, 2019, the date on which the Company's Registration Statement on Form S-1 filed in connection with the Company's initial public offering (the "IPO") was declared effective (the "Effective Date").
+The NextCure, Inc. 2019 Omnibus Incentive Plan (the "2019 Plan") became effective on May 8, 2019, the date on which the Company's Registration Statement on Form S-1 filed in connection with the IPO was declared effective (the "Effective Date").
 The Company's board of directors (the "Board") determined not to make additional awards under the 2015 Plan following the effectiveness of the 2019 Plan.
 The 2019 Plan provides for the grant of awards of stock options, stock appreciation rights, restricted stock, restricted stock units, deferred stock units, unrestricted stock, dividend equivalent rights, other equity-based awards and cash bonus awards to the Company's officers, employees, non-employee directors and other key persons (including consultants).